 Jean-Pierre had always told his two daughters to not work in the food industry, especially in a restaurant.
 He pushed Maud and Elsa to study and go to college which the happily did.

-Elsa studied communication design at Parsons Paris and Parsons New Year and majored with a BFA in advertising and communication design.
+Elsa studied communication design at Parsons Paris and Parsons New York and majored with a BFA in advertising and communication design.
 After completing her degree she began working with her parents and seconding Jean-Pierre in the kitchen during their cooking classes.
 She wanted to learn more so went to Ireland and spent several weeks at the Ballymaloe cooking school in Cork, to cook and work in the gardens and greenhouses.
 Realizing how much she loved to cook, she moved to the Bay Area to spend a year cooking at Chez Panisse.